At College 101, you will have the opportunity to advance your career by building connections with Fisher faculty and staff.

 A Free, Firsthand College Experience

 College 101 is about experiencing your future as a college student.
-You could earn nearly a full semester's worth of college credits - and save $10,000 in tuition in the process!
+You could earn nearly a full semester's worth of college credits and save approximately $10,000.

 College 101 not only gives you the chance to get ahead academically and financially, but it also gives you the opportunity to carve out your place at Fisher College.
 Learn more about College 101 and how it can benefit you.

 You take your College 101 courses with a cohort of other high school students who become your friends for the summer, and possibly even at Fisher.

 The first in her family to go to college, Katie Bonilla graduated from College 101 in 2017.
 She is now a sophomore majoring in Criminal Justice at Fisher.

 This course will introduce students to the principles, concepts and techniques involved in the four basic functions of management:planning, organizing, leading, and controlling.
 A historical review of management theories and philosophies will be included.
 Special emphasis will be placed on individual and group behavior, communications, leadership, motivation, culture, and ethics as they relate to management practices and the decision making process.

 Students will develop mobile applications while learning the fundamentals of object oriented programming using a user-friendly environment.
 Students will think algorithmically and abstractly while gaining an appreciation of the complexity of building software systems and a skill set for writing elegant code.
 Topics include text display, event handlers, displaying data, using sensors and navigating between pages of the application.
 Programming labs will build on the weekly lectures to reinforce the students' understanding of the mobile application feature discussed in the lecture.